wehlutyk/thesis/content/3-gistr-3-methods.md

 * First language English speaker
 * At least 18 years old
-* Current country of residence and place of most time spent before turning 18 must both be the UK
+* Current country of residence and place of most time spent before turning 18 must both be in the UK
-* Normal or corrected to normal vision
+* Normal or corrected-to-normal vision
 * No diagnosed literary difficulties
 * Completed secondary school
 * Not having participated in any of the preceding experiments